 The aim of Homological Perturbation Theory is to construct small chain complexes from large ones.
 It was originally developed for the calculation of chain models of the total spaces of fiber bundles, but has since developed into a useful general computational tool.

 for all .
-The Homological Perturbation Lemma states that can be given a new differential such that there is a chain equivalence .
+The Homological Perturbation Lemma states that can be given a new differential such that there is a quasi-isomorphism .

 The main point is that there is an explicit formula for the new chain homotopy as